 - Press the palm of your hand firmly in the center of the breast until you hear the bone crack.

-- It may require a few solid presses and several cracks for the breast to completely flatten.
+- The breast may require a few solid presses and several cracks to flatten completely.

 Do I need to brine my turkey breast?

-Most turkey breasts are injected with a brining solution before they are frozen, so they are juicy without the need for an additional brine.
-There are several ways to add flavor without soaking it in a brining solution.
+Most turkey breasts are injected with a brining solution before being frozen, so they are juicy without additional brine.
+There are several ways to add flavor to your bird:

 Butter Rub: My favorite method is to use an herb butter rub.
 This method uses fresh herbs for the best flavor, and the butter helps the skin to crisp nicely.

-Dry Brine: If you wish to do an additional brine, you can rub 2 tablespoons of kosher salt, 1 tablespoon of black pepper, and 1 tablespoon of brown sugar over your thawed turkey breast and refrigerate for 12-24 hours.
+Dry Brine: To make an additional brine, rub 2 tablespoons of kosher salt, 1 tablespoon of black pepper, and 1 tablespoon of brown sugar over your thawed turkey breast and refrigerate for 12-24 hours.

-Salt and Pepper: You can also keep it simple and liberally sprinkle salt and pepper over both sides of the turkey breast.
-Then brush it with unsalted butter before placing it in the oven.
+Salt and Pepper: You can keep it simple and liberally sprinkle salt and pepper over both sides of the turkey breast.
+Then, brush it with unsalted butter before placing it in the oven.

 Roasting Instructions